jfr3000/drip/README.md

 ### 2. Node & yarn version

 Make sure you are running Node 14 and classic yarn (v.1).
 It's easiest to switch Node versions using `nvm`, here's how to install NVM: https://github.com/nvm-sh/nvm#installing-and-updating.
-After installing nvm close terminal and open it again to be able to use nvm.
+After installing nvm close the terminal and open it again to be able to use nvm.
 Once you have nvm running you can install node 14:

     nvm install v14.19.3